jsummers/deark/readme.md

 -o &lt;name>
    Output filenames begin with this string.
 This can include a directory path.
 Default is "output", except in some cases when using -zip.
+-file &lt;input-file>
+   This is an alternate syntax for specifying the primary input file.
+It works even if the filename begins with "-".
 -file2 &lt;file>
    Some formats are composed of more than one file.
 In some cases, you can use the -file2 option to specify the secondary file.
 Refer to the